ps64project/kernel-legacy/README.md

  4. \<Most Important\> File System for Access Control - PSSFS (PS64 Secure File System) Implementation

  ## Doing Everything By Myself
- Collaborators were add at the 41th commit, so I cloned this project to try doing everything by myself.
+ Collaborators are joined at the 41th commit, so I cloned this project to try doing everything by myself.

  If you want to see source code of it, Please refer [here](https://github.com/0x00000FF/philosophers-stone-self).